ShawneilRodrigues/GRPO-algorithm-demo/README.md

-# 📘 Understanding Group-wise Policy Optimization (GRPO)
+# 📘 Understanding Group Relative Policy Optimization(GRPO)

 A guide to the theory and implementation of **GRPO** for aligning Large Language Models (LLMs).